conda/conda-dot-org/learn/specifications/exchange/environment-yml.md

 Optional, `str`.

 A free-form field where users can annotate the type of dependencies handled in the environment file.
 For example, `dev` or `test`.
-Mostly used by tools that generate lockfiles.
+Mostly used by tools that generate lock files.

 ### Preprocessing selectors